cuiyanx/QAT-Windows-Test/README.md

 -UQMode               [option] '$false', disable and enable the UQ mode.
 -TestMode             [option] '$true', disable and enable the Test mode.
 -VerifierMode         [option] '$true', disable and enable the driver verifier, the default value is `$false` for performance test.
+-DebugMode            [option] '$false', disable and enable the Debug mode.
 -runTestCase          [option] '$null', run single test case.
 -DriverPath           [option] 'C:\\cy-work\\qat_driver\\', the path of QAT driver.
 -ResultFile           [option] 'result.log', the file of test result.